Allison Henrich: Education and career

-graduated in 2003 from the University of Washington with a double major in mathematics and philosophy.
+graduating in 2003 from the University of Washington with a double major in mathematics and philosophy.
 She completed a Ph.D. at Dartmouth College in 2008.
 Her dissertation, A Sequence of Degree One Vassiliev Invariants for Virtual Knots, was supervised by Vladimir Chernov.
 At Dartmouth, Carolyn S. Gordon became another faculty mentor.

 She joined the Seattle University mathematics faculty in 2009, and was promoted to full professor in 2019.

 Books

 Henrich is the coauthor of a book on knot theory, An Interactive Introduction to Knot Theory (with Inga Johnson, Dover Publications, 2017).
 She also coauthored the book A Mathematician’s Practical Guide to Mentoring Undergraduate Research (with Michael Dorff and Lara Pudwell, Mathematical Association of America, American Mathematical Society, and Council on Undergraduate Research, 2019).

 With Emille D. Lawrence, Matthew Pons, and David Taylor, she co-edited the book Living Proof: Stories of Resilience Along the Mathematical Journey (American Mathematical Society and Mathematical Association of America, 2019).
 She is also an editor of Knots, Links, Spatial Graphs, and Algebraic Invariants (with Erica Flapan, Aaron Kaestner, and Sam Nelson, American Mathematical Society, 2017).